Fraud Blocker

 Depending on your state, there may be other requirements you need to meet before starting your electrician journey.
 This article will provide information on how to become licensed in California.

-3. Apply For Trade School or Apprenticeship Training
+3. Choose Between Trade School and Apprenticeship

 Your next to becoming an electrician is to apply for your training.
 You have two options: trade school or apprenticeship.